-I am an experienced data leader with demonstrated success applying machine learning, analytics, and data science in highly technical domains to create business value.
-I have built world-class teams, sometimes from the ground up; led complex, enterprise wide cross-functional initiatives; and delivered data science products that inform high stakes decision-making, save millions of dollars, and supercharge the product experience for hundreds of millions of customers.
+Accomplished data and technology leader with extensive experience in machine learning, analytics, and data science.
+Proven track record of driving business value, building world-class teams, and leading complex, enterprise-wide cross-functional initiatives.
+Expertise in delivering data science products that inform high-stakes decision-making, save millions of dollars, and enhance the product experience for hundreds of millions of customers.

 Amazon Web Services, Google Cloud Platform